moxuse/Kusabi/README.md

 # Kusabi

 Kusabi is the project that aiming to build an application that provides try and error environment for building 3D graphics in WebGL quickly.

-Kusabi takes advantage of [PureScript AltJS](http://www.purescript.org) and [Threejs](https://threejs.org) the library for WebGL.
-You compose graphic with PureScript functions pro

-Kusabi consists of the editor, render view and communication with PureScript compiling process.
+Kusabi takes advantage of [PureScript](http://www.purescript.org) AltJS and [Threejs](https://threejs.org) the library for WebGL.
+Kusabi consists of editor, render view and communication way of PureScript compiling process with.
+Compose graphics by PureScript functions, you can get rendering result in render view repetitive.

 ## Yodaka

 PureScript functions for using in Kusabi appication.
-It helps compose threejs objects.
+It helps composing threejs rendering.

-For more detailed informaitions, see [README of Yodaka's erpo](https://github.com/moxuse/Yodaka)
+For more details, see [README of Yodaka's erpo](https://github.com/moxuse/Yodaka)

 # Install Kusabi